A Very Important Holiday

 Another name for it used to be Festa di San Silvestro (Saint Sylvester’s Holiday).
 Little difference, same meaning.

-Both names refer to Pope Sylvester I, who died on December 31st in AD 335.
+Both names refer to Pope Sylvester I, who died on December 31st, AD 335.

 However, most millennials and the youngest generations don’t use any of these two names.